MrGibbage/fll-pybricks-vscode-tutorial/README.md

 * Code sharing and backups is automatic with github.
 If we need to make a change to the master program or base_robot.py, we make the change, push to github, and when the team members do a pull, they will have the latest software.
 They can also use any team laptop.
 They all have the same code, so when we go to tournaments, it doesn't matter which laptop we take.
 * Some people think the gyro implementation is better and more accurate in pybricks.
 That may be true, but I don't have much experience using the base firmwware, so I don't have anything to compare it to.
 I'd love to see someone doing some real-life tests that show this to be a fact, but I don't know if that has been done.
 * The pybricks developers are very reachable and love to help teams.
 They are very active on the support pages ([here](https://github.com/orgs/pybricks/discussions) and [here](https://github.com/pybricks/support/issues)) and love seeing FLL teams use their software.
 Try getting that level of support from Lego if you have questions about your code using the Lego firmware.
 By the way, Lego has very much endorsed pybricks.
 There are links to pybricks in several places on the Lego website ([example](https://education.lego.com/en-us/lessons/ev3-real-world-vehicles/speed-control-system/)).

+Convinced?
+Think you and your team are ready for this?

 ## What is needed
 To get started, you'll need these things: